Matsudaira Narisawa

 Matsudaira Narisawa (松平 斉善) was the 15th daimyō of Fukui Domain under the Edo period Tokugawa shogunate in Echizen Province.

 Narisawa was born in Edo as the 22nd son of Shōgun Tokugawa Ienari.
 His mother was a concubine, Ohachi no Kata (later known as Honrin'in; d.
 1850).
-His childhood name was Taminosuke (民之助) or Sensaburō (千三郎) In 1835, when Matsudaira Naritsugu (who was his brother-in-law from his sister, Asahime) died without an heir, he was chosen by the shogunate to become daimyō of Fukui Domain.
+His childhood name was Taminosuke (民之助) or Sensaburō (千三郎) In 1835, when Matsudaira Naritsugu (husband of Narisawa's sister, Asahime) died without an heir, Narisawa was chosen by the shogunate to become daimyō of Fukui Domain.
 At that time, his court rank was raised from Junior Fourth Rank, Upper Grade to Senior Fourth Rank, Lower Grade and he was granted the courtesy title of Echizen-no-kami.
 This was raised to Sakon'e-no-chūjō in 1837.

 He had poor health since childhood.
 He departed Edo for his domain in June 1838, but died shortly after reaching Fukui in September of the same year.
 Under most circumstances, this would have been cause for attainder of the domain; however, through the quick intervention of Asahime, a cousin (Matsudaira Shungaku) was chosen as his posthumous successor, and the official date of Narisawa's death was changed to show that a successor had been appointed before he died.